 In spring, the gardens of Dunedin demand attention as they awake from winter and stretch their fronds.
 This burst of fecundity made David Loughrey think about his relationship with plants and the...

-A historic Dunedin home is emerging from decades hidden from the public in a state of disrepair in one of Dunedin’s most affluent suburbs.
+A recent story about a historic Dunedin home that emerged after decades hidden from the public in a state of disrepair has also uncovered the history of a remarkable family.